juju988/pytest_notes/README.md

 see p.
 56 onwards of Okken (2021)

 ## Parametrize
+### Function parameters
 Send in a bunch of different parameters.
-This example could be better.
+This example could be better, see p.
+64 onwards of Okken (2021), for more.

-    @pytest.**mark**.parametrize('user_name, user_availability'
+    @pytest.mark.parametrize('user_name, user_availability',
                                 [(val1a, val2a),
                                 (val1b, val2b),
                                 (val1c, val2c)])
-    def test_parametrization(user_name, user_availability):
+    def test_function_parametrization(user_name, user_availability):
         u = User(name=user_name, availability=user_availability)
         id = Users.add(u)
         assert # something or other

 The first arg for parametrize are the parameters (comma sep, note the quotes around them), the second arg is a list of tuples (or lists) of values.
-You can also call other fixtures outside the qu otes.
+You can also call other fixtures outside the quotes.

+Note that it's better practise to only change the params you're interested in, as the output gives you each parameter that was tested.
+In the above, if you were only testing different values for `user.availability` it would make sense to set a default `user.name` and only pass in the changing arguments.

+You can specify a particular parameter to run by listing it in square brackets e.g.:

+    pytest "file_name.py::test_blah[actual parameter]"

+I'm not sure how this works but see p.
+70 Okken (2021).
+Tip to use quotes to make sure brackets/spaces don't mess with the parameter.

+### Fixture parameters
+You can apply params to fixtures too:

+    @pytest.fixture(params=['val1', 'val2', 'val3'])
+    def do_something(request):
+    		return request.param

+    def test_fixture_parametrization(do_something):
+        u = User(state=do_something)
+        id = Users.add(u)
+        assert # something or other

+For every test that uses this fixture, the test will be called anew for each parameter.
+Note that this uses `return` not `yield` as you (or just me?) might expect.

+'same test, different data' - use function param
+'same test, different start state' - use fixture param Okken (2021)

+### Hook parameters
+See `pytest_generate_tests` - p.
+68 Okken (2021).
+Use if you want to change params with a CLI flag.

 ## References
 Okken, B. (2021) *Python Testing with pytest* Second Edition (pre-print), Raleigh, The Pragmatic Bookshelf